OnTheDEX/xrpledger-token-data-api/README.md

 `quote` | String | Concatenation of quote currency code and issuing account with a period `.` separator.
 Examples: `CSC.rCSCManTZ8ME9EoLrSHHYKW8PPwWMgkwr`, `XRP`
 `interval` | `5`, `15`, `60`, `240`, `D`, or `W` | Interval timeframe for which OHLC data is required.
 Integer values represent timeframe in minutes.
 `ending` | Timestamp (optional) | The timestamp representing the last time bar to return.
 If not specified, current time is used.
 Examples: `2021-12-25T14:00:00Z`, `2022-01-01`, `2022-03-15 12:00:00`
 `bars` | Integer | Number of bars of data to return, starting from the `ending` time and moving backwards for this number of bars.
-Default varies depending on specified `tf`
+Default varies depending on specified `tf`.
+Maximum returned bars is 1000 per call.
 `cf` | `yes` (optional) | Flag for requesting the carry-forward open price.
 If set to `yes`, returns an extra property `ocf` for each time bar (see below)

 #### Returned properties: